Surface Finish RA: Definition and Usage

 • > 0.8 µm (> 32 µin): Surface finishes above this range are considered relatively rough and may require additional finishing processes or treatments to meet specific requirements.
 They are often found in less critical applications or where cost considerations outweigh the need for precision.

-In summary, RA is a crucial parameter in assessing and controlling surface roughness, playing a significant role in determining the functionality and quality of engineered components.
+RA is a crucial parameter in assessing and controlling surface roughness, playing a significant role in determining the functionality and quality of engineered components.
+At Pride Metals, our team is able to finish a wide range of metals to exact specifications, reaching a level of precision required for the regulatory standards of industries such as aerospace and pharmaceuticals.